 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders Introduction to Congenital Craniofacial and Musculoskeletal Abnormalities Craniofacial and musculoskeletal abnormalities are common among children.
 They may involve only a single, specific site (eg, cleft lip, cleft palate, clubfoot) or be part of a syndrome of multiple... read more and Overview of Congenital Craniofacial Abnormalities Overview of Congenital Craniofacial Abnormalities Congenital craniofacial abnormalities are a group of defects caused by abnormal growth and/or development of the head and facial soft-tissue structures and/or bones.
 (See also Introduction to... read more .)

 Premature fusion of sutures causes a characteristic skull deformity due to decreased growth in a direction perpendicular to the closed suture.
 It occurs in 1 of 2500 live births.
 There are several types, depending on which suture is fused.

 Sagittal craniosynostosis is the most common type and causes a narrow and long skull (dolichocephaly).
 Most cases are isolated and sporadic, with recurrence risk of transmission to future offspring < 3%.
 Learning disability may be present in up to 40 to 50% of patients.
-Several genes have been implicated in sagittal craniosynostosis, but specific genetic tesing is not currently recommended unless other congenital anomalies are present.
+Several genes have been implicated in sagittal craniosynostosis, but chromosomal microarray analysis is not typically necessary unless developmental delays or other congenital anomalies are present.

 Coronal craniosynostosis is commonly associated with facial and extracranial anomalies within the context of Crouzon, Muenke, Pfeiffer, Saethre-Chotzen, Carpenter, or Apert syndromes.